qinmoelei/competition-examples/TUTORIAL.md

 * Administrators, who manage the platform,
 * **Organizers, who manage competitions,** <-- the focus of this tutorial
-* Participant, who try to win the competitions.
+* Participant, who try to win competitions.